Why I don’t like falsetto

 Age

-I have written countless times about how voices are meant to peak in their 50s, but this only holds true if people are working on their voice and training it to handle this.
+I have written countless times about how singing voices are meant to peak in their 50s, but this only holds true if people are working on their voice and training it to handle this.
 In reality, most people don’t look after their voices, and as their body becomes less supple and robust with age (compared with youth) wear and tear is more easily acquired, and takes longer to recover from.

 Older voices tend to lose muscle (when not built or maintained), and can lead to vocal ‘wobble’ in the voice.
 This is where there is insufficient muscle or muscle tone to maintain a stable tone in the voice.
 This is usually most overt in female choral singers over age 50/60.
 As the voice becomes weightier with age, such singers desire to sound more choral, so resort to a lighter and lighter sound to side-step the increased weight in their voice.
 Men tend to notice the bottom end of their voice seep away, and end up with a drier scratchier version of what they once had.